 It is an equitable doctrine that attempts to maintain fairness when strict legal analysis may cause injustice.
 However, this flexibility creates a discretionary gloss – meaning the outcomes of disputes are less predictable.
 Marking all commercially sensitive documents as confidential; only disclosing them to select people and including express confidentiality clauses in employee and commercial contracts are all steps you can take to improve your protection.

 3. “Confidential information is not intellectual property”

 While keeping confidential information secret is a pretty obvious one, it is worth having a think about what you can do to protect it, just as you would for your other IP.
-Luckily, intellectual property is the area of Briffa’s market leading expertise.
+Luckily, intellectual property is the area of Briffa’s market-leading expertise.
 Our lawyers have a wealth of expertise protecting valuable trade and business information at both local and international levels.
-If you would like help reviewing or drafting a NDAs or other commercial agreement – or just some general advice on your internal procedures, contact Briffa for a confidential consultation.
+If you would like help reviewing or drafting NDAs or other commercial agreements – or just some general advice on your internal procedures, contact Briffa for a confidential consultation.